 Working with online marketplaces is a good idea for tour and activity companies who would like to expand their reach and establish a "professional" online presence.

-Large marketplaces like Viator and Expedia have long established their presence in the travel industry and are doing a fantastic job at growing their virtual presence, and even successfully bridging the transition from online to offline, real-world customer experiences.
+Large marketplaces like Viator (now renamed to TripAdvisor Experiences) and Expedia have long established their presence in the travel industry and are doing a fantastic job at growing their virtual presence, and even successfully bridging the transition from online to offline, real-world customer experiences.

 A little background information on Viator and Expedia Local Expert

 Viator, founded in 2006, is a TripAdvisor company based in San Francisco.
-The online marketplace is available in 10 local languages and has more than 3,000 affiliates sites worldwide, partnering with big players like Air France, InterContinental Hotels Group and Priceline.
+The online marketplace is available in 11 local languages and has more than 3,500 partners worldwide to include travel providers like Hilton and Wyndham, airlines like Swiss and Etihad, loyalty programmes like American Express and Mastercard, technology partners like Tavisca and Open Jaw, and travel sites like Lonely Planet and Priceline.

 Viator's main selling point is that it connects your TripAdvisor profile to your Viator profile, allowing site users to easily browse and book activities, without having to leave the site.

-In October 2017, Viator announced that they were rolling out a new platform for travel agents to book from 70,000 trips from more than 2,400 destinations and earn an 8% commission for each booking.
+In October 2017, Viator announced that they were rolling out a new platform for travel agents to book from 104,000 trips from more than 2,400 destinations and earn an 8% commission for each booking.
+As of May 2018, 23,000 agents have registered to become Viator Travel Agents and Viator products reach over 150,000 global travel agents through our distribution partners.

 Expedia Local Expert was launched back in 2014 and is part of Expedia Group that operates the well-known Expedia travel booking platform that offers hotels, cruises, flights, and now, "Things to do".
 According to their site, "Expedia Local Expert is a one-stop resource for local activities, tours, and transportation in more than 750 different vacation destinations."
 When you sell on Expedia Local Expert, your products will be distributed in 17 different language sites, across 57 different websites including Orbitz, AirAsia Go, Hotels.com and Ebookers.